s1lence-aut/hll-top-garrisons/README.md

 - Track changes in player support and roles
 - Rank and display the top 20 officers based on support points
 - Regularly update a Discord channel with the latest rankings
+- Currently only for CRCON V9 API available

 ## Setup